 Jesus dismissed the questions of the puffed-up self-righteous, but he didn't leave it there - he added a parable just in case those leaders, and the rest of us, missed his point.
 The parable was the one about the two sons asked by their father to work in the vineyard - one says, "no" but eventually does so; the other says, "sure", but doesn't.
 The point of that message is pretty clear, but even so Jesus dropped another shocker, declaring that "prostitutes and tax collectors are entering the kingdom ahead of you!"
+Who's going first?!
+Yes, prostitutes and tax collectors ahead of religious leaders.
 That's a pretty harsh challenge to make not only about, but directly into, the faces of the religious leaders right in the temple!
 It takes a lot of authority to tread on the toes of the religious like that!